-That raises a lot of questions when getting rid of your waste.
-Do empty plastic containers belong in your PMD bag?
+Do empty yoghurt pots belong in your blue PMD bag?
 Do you need to remove the plastic wrapper from brochures and magazines before sorting?
 How is selective waste collection organised in Leuven?
-You will find the answers to all your sorting and waste management questions right here.
+Why are your neighbour's bins empty, but yours not?

 Suppliers, channels, interesting links and tools